10 Historical Figures Who May Not Have Existed

 The Art Archive/Shutterstock

 The superhuman railroad man was a little too good to be true: The John Henry ballads sprang out of the post-Civil War era when the railroads were being built and America aimed to become a titan of industry.
 Henry was said to be a former slave who challenged a steam drill to a race—and won, only to die shortly after.
 The story highlights grit and determination, but evidence of a real John Henry is hard to find.
-He seems to be a composite of many stories featuring citizens who embodied the fearless spirit that America wanted to project.
-Here are 21 rarely seen photos that you won’t find in history books.
+He seems to be a composite of many stories featuring citizens who embodied the fearless spirit that America wanted to project like you can see in these 21 rarely seen photos that you won’t find in history books.